 Frequently Asked Questions

-Discuss Your Case with a Columbus Personal Injury Attorney
+Discuss Your Case with an Experienced Attorney

 Find out general information about your case and if your situation warrants a claim by reviewing the answers below!

 - How long do I have to file my claim in Ohio?

 - How long will my case likely last?

 - How much does it cost to prosecute a case?